log

 Logs can be saved on a trusted remote file server.
 Trusted file servers are defined with the command access.
 All logs are saved in gzip compressed files.
 The full file name including the extension .gz should be specified.
 A system log is saved in gzip tar (archive) format.
 The third [3] usage form allows you to save logs.

-In addition to be locally saved, some logs can be sent in real time to remote syslog servers.
-The following log types can be sent to remote syslog servers: guard, antivirus, avserver, waf and firewall.
-The fourth usage form allows you to manage remote syslog servers.
-To add a remote syslog server use the keywords syslog add followed by its server IP address or DNS name and its listening port.
+In addition to be locally saved, logs can be sent in real time to remote syslog servers.
+The fourth [4] usage form allows you to manage remote syslog servers.
+To add a remote syslog server use the keywords syslog add followed by its server IP address (or DNS name) and its listening port.
 To delete a remote syslog server use the del keyword instead of the add keyword.
-To erase the list of syslog servers use the keywords syslog raz.
+To erase the list of all syslog servers use the keywords syslog raz.

 To check connectivities with syslog servers you can send testing syslog messages to all configured servers by using the keyword test.
 Please note that as with any other commands, the new configuration should be applied using the command apply before being able to send testing syslog messages.